Skip to content

 Speelgoedmuseum & Technopolis

 Mechelen has a relatively large number of museums worth visiting.
-The Toy Museum (Speelgoedmuseum) features one of the largest collections in Europe, including dolls, tin toys, and board games from around the world.
+The Toy Museum (Speelgoedmuseum) showcases one of the largest collections in Europe, including dolls, tin toys, and board games from around the world.
 Technopolis is a hands-on science center aimed particularly at families but also interesting for individual visitors.

 Vleeshalle